How Do Tattoos Work?

 Tattoo inks also include a carrier.
 This helps to carry the ink to the dermis of the skin.
 It will also work as a disinfectant to help prevent pathogens from growing in the ink.

 Carriers with an alcohol base make the inking process simpler.
-It helps make the skin more permeable.
-This then aids the pigments to reach the deeper layers of the dermis.
+It helps to make the skin more permeable.
+This then aids the pigments in reaching deeper layers of the dermis.
 Common ingredients used as carriers are:

 Getting a tattoo puts you at risk of not only infection, but of allergies too.
 Make sure you choose a reputable tattoo artist who is known for using quality inks.
 If you are prone to allergies, ask for a skin test to be carried out beforehand.
 It should be noted that many tattoo inks contain traces of heavy metals, although not usually enough to affect things like MRI scanners, for example.

-The most harmful inks tend to be the glow-in-the-dark inks and bright colors.
+The most harmful inks tend to be the glow-in-the-dark inks and ink containing bright colors.

 Is It Possible to Remove Tattoos Once They’ve Been Done?